aolarchive/cachelink-service/readme.md

 Clients can request a key be cleared later.
 The service adds those keys to a set then uses an internal cron to perform a clear of all those keys on a regular interval (this is configurable).

-This is extremely useful for cache keys which have the potential to be invalidated in quick succession.
+This is useful for cache keys which have the potential to be invalidated in quick succession.
 This will de-dupe those clears and schedule them to happen at a regular interval.
 This enables cache to maintain a good hit-rate for those keys, even while being cleared quickly.